 In this street you will find Cervantes’ Birthplace Museum where you will learn about his early years and also how the daily life of people back in the 16th and 17th century looked like.

-After visiting the town and getting into context the singular life of Miguel de Cervantes you will start the route across Don Quixote’s main landmarks.
+After visiting the city and contextualizing the unique life of Miguel de Cervantes, begin the route through the main landmarks of Don Quixote.

-You will visit some of the most characteristic and legendary towns in La Mancha.
-Of course, you will stop by the famed windmills, which were the subject of Don Quixote’s battle against giants.
+Visit some of the most characteristic and legendary villages of La Mancha.
+Of course, stopping at the famous windmills, which were the object of Don Quixote’s battle against the giants.

-These towns still preserve their original charm with their whitewashed houses and interior courtyards, as well as their palaces and castles.
-Our noble knight’s traditions are present in the entire route.
+These villages still retain their original charm with their whitewashed houses and interior courtyards, as well as their palaces and castles.
+The traditions of our noble knight are present throughout the route.

-You will visit Argamasilla de Alba, where Miguel de Cervantes was jailed.
-The legend says that it was precisely while he was deprived of his freedom, that he wrote El Quixote.
+Visit Argamasilla de Alba, where Miguel de Cervantes was imprisoned.
+Legend has it that it was precisely while he was deprived of his freedom that he wrote Don Quixote.

 Photo: Dilema.
 Adapted under license (CC BY 3.0)

-On the journey you will pass by the Lagunas de Ruidera National Park, designated UNESCO’s Biosphere Reserve and Special Protection Area for birds.
+Pass through the Lagunas de Ruidera National Park, designated by UNESCO as a Biosphere Reserve and Special Protection Area for Birds.

-You will also visit Tomelloso.
-Although many towns claim to be honored to be that “Somewhere in La Mancha, in a place whose name I do not care to remember”, mentioned by Cervantes in his renowned novel, experts and literary critics agree that that place in La Mancha is Tomelloso.
+We also recommend a visit to Tomelloso.
+Although there are many towns that claim the honor of being that “Somewhere in La Mancha, in a place whose name I do not care to remember,” mentioned by Cervantes in his renowned novel, experts and literary critics agree that that place in La Mancha is Tomelloso.

-You will finish your day in Campo de Criptana, famous for having 10 windmills in their municipal area.
-The Burleta windmill is the best preserved in the region.
+Finish the day in Campo de Criptana, famous for having 10 windmills in its municipality.
+The windmill of Burleta is the best preserved in the region.